You are here

 The School of Social Work may offer limited supplementary support to a small number of candidates, but all students should make their own arrangements to cover the costs of attending the program.

 Do I have to do a research-based dissertation?

 No, the DSW program does not require a research-based dissertation as a component for graduation.
 Instead, students will be required to complete an advanced clinical project, which will be developed in collaboration with a faculty supervisor and may take many forms, most commonly an article for publication relating to the student's area of practice.

 Is this an online program?

-We require students to attend all classes in person.
+Flexible courses are offered through the Online DSW Program.
+We require on-campus students to attend all classes in person.
 However, courses are scheduled to fit the constraints of full-time employment, and the majority of coursework is to be completed by the student outside of class in consultation with other students and faculty mentors, which may include a significant online component.

 Where are you located?

-The DSW program is available at two Tulane University campuses: New Orleans, La., and Biloxi, Miss.
-Students must apply for one of these three locations and are required to complete their coursework on that campus.
+The DSW program is available online and at two Tulane University campuses: New Orleans, La., and Biloxi, Miss.
+On-ground students must apply for one of the two campus locations and are required to complete their coursework on that campus.